Orcomp/DemoWebsite/documentation/toolbarsettings/toolbarsettings.md

 With data rows enabled you will see a new row for each resource which will give you some statistical information about the operations contained within a time interval.

-The Data row has a few options:
+The data row has a few options:

 - Hide operations: will hide all the operations and only the data rows will be shown
 - Align: The numbers can either be left or right aligned